 - the SCell is deactivated (as specified in clause 5.9) and all triggered BFRs for SCells are cancelled.

+Editor’s NOTE: To be updated after discussion on whether and when to stop ongoing Random Access procedure due to pending SR for BFR of BFD-RS set of serving cell.

 The MAC entity may stop, if any, ongoing Random Access procedure due to a pending SR for consistent LBT failure recovery, which has no valid PUCCH resources configured, if:

 - a MAC PDU is transmitted using a UL grant other than a UL grant provided by Random Access Response or a UL grant determined as specified in clause 5.1.2a for the transmission of the MSGA payload, and this PDU includes an LBT failure MAC CE that indicates consistent LBT failure for all the SCells that triggered consistent LBT failure; or